pierrot-lc/website/supply/posts/2024-09-02_tuto-gnn/tuto-gnn.md

         return adjacency @ messages
 ```

-The only thing a bit special here is the usage of JAX's [sparse module][jax-sparse-module].
-Sparse
-computations makes graph convolutions highly efficient.
-You can even extend the layer to the `mean`
-aggregation operation by dividing the result by `adjacency.sum(axis=1)`.

-> Note that the sparse module still in experimental.

-The code is pretty straighforward.
+The code should be easy to read.
 It does the following update:

 $$
 n_i \leftarrow \sum_{j \in \mathcal{N(i)}} W n_j
 $$

+I used JAX'[sparse module][jax-sparse-module] to for efficiency.
+Note that this module still
+experimental.

 The only thing to take care about is how you define your adjacency matrix.
-In the code above I considered
+In the code above I
-that `A[i, j] = 1` if an edge $j \rightarrow i$ exists.
+considere that `A[i, j] = 1` if an edge $j \rightarrow i$ exists.
+Implementing the updates for the

-Implementing the updates for the `min` or `max` aggregation schemes looks a bit trickier.
-It is much
-easier to use the edge list data structure.
+`min` or `max` aggregation schemes looks a bit trickier.
+It is much easier to use the edge list data
+structure.

 ## Using the Edge List

 This one took me a while for the first time.
 Everything clicked once I found out about
-[`jax.ops.segment_max`][segment-ops]:
+[`jax.ops`][jax-ops]:

 ```python
 import equinox as eqx